microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please fill out if you know any potential fixes -->

+I think the background color of hero card should be defaulted to white, and settable thru style options.

 ## Additional contexts

 I am rendering an Adaptive Card and here is the content of the card.